 - The technology can help beginners catch more fish, thereby diminishing the frustration that is often involved in a sport like fishing.
 This sport requires a tremendous amount of patience to catch just one fish sometimes, so this could attract more young people into a sport that has not had many technological innovations in years.

 - The immersive VR experience can give new perspectives and valuable information about underwater ecosystems.
 It can also be engaging mechanisms for young audiences that are interested in nature.

 - It could be used to help monitor the fish populations in certain areas and, therefore, be beneficial to the future of recreational fishing.

 - It takes the sense of competition and the spirit of fair play out of the sport itself.
 It can even be considered as “cheating” when someone uses such a device.

 - Could the technology increase the exploitation of underwater ecosystems, many of which are already under pressure, adding to an environmental crisis?

 - Will fish and game agencies ultimately impose stiff regulations on their use, or even outright ban them in some markets?

-These are just some of the many questions, opinions and concerns being shared by die-hard anglers and casual observers alike on sport fishing forums and other online communities regarding the use of the device.
+These are just some of the many questions, opinions, and concerns being shared by die-hard anglers and casual observers alike on sport fishing forums and other online communities regarding the use of the device.
 We here at ReelAdventureFishing try to take a balanced view on any new gear or technology that impacts the sport we all love.
-It will be you, our readers and avid anglers, who will ultimately make the final analysis on whether the use of underwater drones in recreational fishing is a step forward or a step backwards for the sport.
+It will be you, our readers and avid anglers, who will ultimately make the final analysis on whether the use of underwater drones in recreational fishing is a step forward or a step backward for the sport.

 What do you think?
 We’d love to get your take on the subject.